Shift3/standards-and-practices/standards/git-commands.md

 $ git restore --source HEAD~1 <file-name>
 ```

-Commit hashes can also be used instead of the `HEAD~#` pointer for "time-travel" operations.
+Commit hashes can also be used instead of the `HEAD~#` pointer for "rewind" operations.
+In this context, restore is "rewinding" one or more files to a previous point in those file(s) history.
+In this way, files can be worked on as if they hadn't undergone any changes since the given point in time (e.g.: point in time refers to a commit hash or HEAD pointer).

 Undoing staged files is another use for Restore.
 For instance, if we forgot to include a file in `.gitignore`, and we've staged the files for a commit, these can be unstaged prior to a commit in a relatively simple manner.